zhangjaycee/JcFS/README.md

 * Support sensitive words monitoring.
 When read or write some specified words, an alert will be write to the logfile.

 * JcFS-pthread (`high-level/passthough_pthread.c`) will split a read request into multiple parts, and each part will be processed by an individual pre-created thread.
 This program is thread-safe, however its performance is not htat good ...
+You can modify the thread number in `include/passthrough_pthread.h` by change the macro value of `THREAD NUM`.
+And in the src code, `cfg->direct_io = 1` have a bug, it can not work if you don't turn it off.

 ### When implement some details(e.g. log system), I referenced to these projects: